 Eastern Kentucky University provides a variety of laboratory experiences through student publications.
-The Student Publications Board and the Eastern Progress Advisory Board have been established to provide appropriate institutional and professional involvement in these activities.
-Academic and support units coordinate the institutional support of these publications, but do not govern the content.
-The courts have consistently held that where a tradition of student decision making exists in student publications, those publications are afforded Constitutional First Amendment protection as other publications.
+The Eastern Progress Advisory Board has been established to provide professional involvement in the activities of the Eastern Progress; the University's student newspaper.
+Academic and support units coordinate the institutional support of student publications, but do not govern the content.
+The courts have consistently held that where a tradition of student decision making exists in student publications, those publications are afforded the same Constitutional First Amendment protection as other publications.
 Concomitant with those rights, go certain responsibilities, which also accrue to the student publications.
 Accordingly, the responsibility for the content of the publications is that of the student editors and writers, and not Eastern Kentucky University or its Board of Regents.

-The Eastern Progress, a 10,000 circulation weekly newspaper, is the official student publication of the University and all students are encouraged to take advantage of the journalism and advertising training it offers.
+The Eastern Progress, a 10,000-circulation weekly newspaper, is the official student publication of the University and all students are encouraged to take advantage of the journalism and advertising training it offers.
 The Progress has consistently been rated as an All American Newspaper by Associated Collegiate Press and a Medalist paper by Columbia Scholastic Press Association.
-Since 1987, the Progress has won 19 national awards, including four national Pacemakers and three Gold Crown awards.
+Since 1987, the Progress has won more than 20 national awards, including four national Pacemakers and three Gold Crown awards.
 It was recognized as the Best All-Around Campus Newspaper by the Society of Professional Journalists in 1997 and 1998.
-Reach the Progress on-line at http://www.easternprogress.com.
+Reach the Progress online at www.easternprogress.com.

 Aurora is a magazine of student writings published by its student staff to encourage interest in literary activity.
 Aurora accepts poems, one-act plays, short stories, prose sketches, and essays from any Eastern student.
 Editions are published in the fall (online by the ENG 420 class) and spring (hard copy).
-Cash prizes are awarded for the best works at the time of the spring publication.
+Cash prizes are awarded for the best works (fiction and poetry) at the time of the spring publication.